Why Cutting Guinea Pig's Nail is Important

 - Human Nail Clippers or Small Animal Nail Clippers

-- The difference between the two is that human's clippers don't open as wide while small animal clippers tend to be the guillotine style nail clippers and have a wider opening.
+- The difference between the two is that human's regular nail clippers don't open as wide while small animal clippers tend to be the guillotine style nail clippers and have a wider opening.

 - Styptic powder

 - This powder is used in the scenario that you accidentally cut your guinea pig's nail too deep.
 When this happens, you would have accidentally cut the quick.
 By applying the powder, it will help stop the bleeding.